BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 `grep "AUTHOR" $(find . -name '*.pdb')`

-The shell will run commands inside `$()` first, then run the rest of the command on the resulting output.
+`$()` is a subshell; the shell runs commands contained within it first, then runs the rest of the command on the resulting output.

 **Loops**